Symptoms Of Dementia

 • Trouble starting activities on their own without prompting

-The first signs of dementia might go mostly unnoticed.
-Why?
-Everyone forgets something occasionally, gets lost, or has other experiences and behaviors that could be construed as early symptoms of dementia— but only if they are happening consistently.
+The first signs of this disease might go mostly unnoticed.
 It’s important to watch for patterns rather than just one instance of the symptom.
 Here is a list of several potential early signs of dementia that may help:

 • Forgetting recent events